latchbio/latch/docs/source/tutorials/registry_import.md

 )
 ```

-To preview what the workflow interface looks like, you can type:
+Before publishing, we preview the workflow interface:
 ```bash
 latch preview <path_to_workflow_directory>
 ```